AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 First up, we're using a `<header>` landmark element with an ID of `navbar` as the outermost parent:

-{% include img.html img="header.png" alt="A header element" %}
+{% include img.html src: "header.png", alt: "A header element" %}

 Inside of that is a nested `<nav>` landmark element, which signals the start of a navigation menu to screen readers and browsers.
 This container's main purpose is to align the left and right ends of our navbar with the page's left and right margins.
 This assumes that the page content itself is also wrapped with a `.container` for horizontal centering.

-{% include img.html img="nav.png" alt="A nav landmark element with left and right padding and auto margins" %}
+{% include img.html src: "nav.png", alt: "A nav landmark element with left and right padding and auto margins" %}

 As you may have probably guessed, this is a flex container.
 It has three children: